Anterior Cruciate Ligament (ACL) Injuries

 Treating ACL Injuries

-ACL injuries usually need surgery.
-If a person is still growing, doctors want to be sure the surgery doesn't affect the growth plates — the tissue on the ends of long bones (like the tibia and femur) that allows people to grow.
+Doctors highly recommend surgery for teens with ACL injuries.
+If a person is still growing, surgeons make sure not to touch the growth plates — the tissue on the ends of long bones (like the tibia and femur) that allows people to grow.

 When someone stops growing, the growth plates harden (ossify) along with the rest of the bone.
 Doctors also refer to this as the growth plates "closing."
 Girls tend to stop growing earlier than guys; their growth plates usually close around ages 14 to 15, while guys' growth plates close later, at around ages 16 to 17.

 If surgeons think someone is still growing, they will focus on surgeries that don't interfere with the growth plates.
 For people who have reached skeletal maturity, the surgeon will drill a small tunnel down through the femur to reach the inside of the knee joint.
-Surgeons replace the torn ACL with tissue from the patient's own body (usually bone from the kneecap and shinbone with tendon in between) or with donor tissue (called an allograft) from the Achilles tendon in the foot.
-The new ACL tissue is fed through the tibia and femur tunnels and is secured in the proper area with screws or other fixtures.
+Surgeons replace the torn ACL with tissue from the patient's own body (tissue from the main patellar tendon or the hamstring) or with tissue donated from someone else (called an allograft).
+The new ACL tissue is fed through the tunnels created in the tibia and femur and is secured in the proper area with screws or other fixtures.

 After surgery, patients will need to use crutches, limit physical activity, and wear a full-leg brace for 4 to 6 weeks, depending on what the surgeon advises.